 Identify a Female Hermit Crab

-- Smooth, hairless legs (males have hairier legs)
+- Smooth, hairless legs (males have hairier legs).

-- Gonopores above the third set of legs
+- Gonopores above the third set of legs.

 How Do Hermit Crabs Choose a Mate?

-As explained by Behavioral Ecology, males prefer females of comparable size where possible.
-Females, equally, often gravitate to a larger male.
+As explained by Behavioral Ecology, males prefer females of comparable size, while females often gravitate toward a larger male.

 All the same, the Journal of Ethology claims that some female hermit crabs enjoy inspiring such competition.
 This helps determine the dominant male in a colony.

 Introduce a Male Hermit Crab

 If no mating occurs within 24 hours, remove the male and replace it with another.
-Female hermit crabs do not release pheromones for more than a few days at a time.
+Female hermit crabs don’t release pheromones for more than a few days at a time.

 Checking for Pregnancy

 This is why it’s so critical that your female believes her saltwater pool is an ocean.
-If this is the case, she will drop her eggs in this body of water.
+If this is the case, she’ll drop her eggs in this body of water.

-How to Raise Baby Hermit Crabs
+How To Raise Baby Hermit Crabs

 Evolution into Hermit Crabs